-- <Repository Name> — an image-level backup created by a backup policy.
+- Backup — an image-level backup created by a backup policy.

 - Project — a project that manages the protected VM instance.

-- Region — a GCP region where the protected VM instance resides.
+- Region — a region in which the protected VM instance resides.

-- Storage Class — a storage class of the backup repository where the restore point is stored (applies only to image-level backups).
+- Storage Class — the storage class of a backup repository where the restore point is stored (applies only to image-level backups).